webnami-dev/webnami/README.md

 ## ✨ Features

 - ⚡ **Lightning Fast:** Built with 11ty for optimal performance and instant page loads.
-- 🔍 **SEO Focused:** On-page SEO errors are displayed in the console during build, so you can fix issues before deploying.
+- 🔍 **SEO Audit:** On-page SEO errors are displayed in the console during build, so you can fix issues before deploying.
 - 📊 **Perfect Performance:** Achieves 100/100 on Core Web Vitals for speed, accessibility, and best practices.
 - 📡 **RSS Feed:** Automatic RSS feed generation for easy syndication.
 - 🗺️ **Sitemap:** Auto-generated XML sitemap for better search engine indexing.